Introduction: DIY Cloth Face Mask

 Why You Should Make (and wear!)
-Your Own Cloth Face Mask (and how do it)
+Your Own Cloth Face Mask

 Wearing a face mask helps stop people from becoming infected in two ways:

-2) By stopping the wearer from touching their own mouths and noses.
+They also help stop the wearer from touching their own mouths and noses.

-So why should you make your own face masks?
+Why should you make your own face masks?